MontseSacie/Machine_Learning_Applied_to_Wind_and_Waves_Modelling/README.md

-# Application of Machine Learning Algorithms to Wind and Waves Modelling
+#Machine Learning Applied to Wind and Waves Modelling